 Marking the return as filed if you don't file through FreeAgent

-Once a return has been marked as filed, if you discover a mistake you can still correct it.
-To do this, select the 'Mark as Unfiled' button on any of the tax return pages.
+If you discover a mistake on your Self Assessment tax return once it has been marked as ‘Filed’, you can still correct it.
+To do this, select the 'Mark as Unfiled' button in the top-right on any of the tax return pages.

 Locking of data once your return is filed

-Once you have filed your Self Assessment tax return with HMRC through FreeAgent, your dividends and journals to dividend accounts will be locked until the end of the tax year covered by your tax return.
+As a limited company director, once you have filed your Self Assessment tax return with HMRC through FreeAgent, your dividends and journals to dividend accounts will be locked until the end of the tax year covered by your tax return.
 This means that you will be unable to create or amend any dividend payments and journals to dividend accounts that are dated before the end of the tax year.

 If you use FreeAgent’s in-built payroll, your company’s payroll for that tax year will also be locked.
 FreeAgent locks these accounts because they should now be finalised and any changes to them would affect your tax return.